This was based on a misunderstanding of autism, and a misunderstanding of which IQ tests work for us.

 It's all quite a challenge, eh?

 We need to get a grip of what autism is, and is not.
-It's not a learning disability.
-And we need to move firmly into 2019.
-A 2019 where autistic people of all kinds are valued, whatever their IQ.
+It's not a learning disability, although some also have a learning disability.
+And we need to move firmly into 2021.
+A 2021 where autistic people of all kinds are valued, whatever their IQ.
 Not seen as burdens and costs, but as marvellous people with so much to offer.
 My other blogs talk about the honesty, integrity and full humanity of this wonderful population.

-That scaremongering is costing a lot of lives, in missed vaccinations, in forcing autistic people to live under-employed and undervalued lives in the margins instead of as welcome and loved people.
+That scaremongering is costing a lot of lives, in forcing autistic people to live under-employed and undervalued lives in the margins, instead of as welcome and loved people.
 In forcing people to be less than they can be.
+In routinely underestimating what many can do.
+In routinely ignoring any of us who are able to communicate, in a quest to believe that 'real autistic people' cannot do so.

 Let's do better, eh?
 We can.
 And we will, together.